-Dece December 31, 2020 Quoted Prices In Active Markets (Level 1) ificant her rvable puts vel 2) Ot Unobs Inj ficant her ervable outs vel 3) Description Assets: Mutual Funds held in Trust Account \$ 29,851 \$ 29,851 \$ - \$ U.S. Treasury Securities held in Trust Account 99 9,983,000 99 9,983,000 - Liat ilities: Warrant liabilities (Restated) (5,038,351 - 6,0 38,351 \$100 5,051,202 \$100),012,851 \$ \$ 6,0 38,351
+Quoted Prices In Active December 31, Markets 2020 (Level 1) Ot Obse In ificant her rvable puts vel 2) Signii Otl Unobse Inp (Lev her ervable Description Assets: Mutual Funds held in Trust Account \$ 29,851 \$ 29,851 \$ \$ U.S. Treasury Securities held in Trust Account 99,9 983,000 99 9,983,000 Liab ilities: Warrant liabilities (Restated) 6,0 38,351 6,03 38,351 \$106,0 51,202 \$100 0,012,851 \$ \$ 6,03 38,351

 The Company utilizes a Monte Carlo simulation model to value the warrants at each reporting period, with changes in fair value recognized in the statement of operations.
 The estimated fair value of the warrant liability is determined using Level 3 inputs.
 Inherent in a binomial options pricing model are assumptions related to expected share-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its ordinary shares based on historical volatility that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
-The equivalent to their remaining contractual term.
+The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.